tlu-dt-nlp/evkk/README.md

       Examples for choosing profiles:
       1. UNIX-like (Linux, macOS): `COMPOSE_PROFILES=backend,stanza ./run-local.sh`
       2. Windows: `.\run-local.ps1 -Profiles 'backend,stanza'`
-3. Run database migrations and insert seed data: `$ ./gradlew :db:bootRun --args 'clean migrate seed'`
+3. Run database migrations and insert seed data.
+The simplest way in IntelliJ is to use a suitable `clean db` run config under `.run`, however, you can also do it manually:
+  1. UNIX-like (Linux, macOS): `./gradlew :db:bootRun --args 'clean migrate seed'`
+  2. Windows: `.\gradlew.bat :db:bootRun --args 'clean migrate seed'`
 4. Make sure you have enabled annotation processing for IntelliJ IDEA: `Preferences -> Build, Execution, Deployment -> Compiler -> Annotation Processors -> Enable annotation processing`
-5. Run UI module:
+5. Run UI module.
+The simplest way in IntelliJ is to use a suitable `ui` run config under `.run`, however, you can also do it manually:
-   1. UNIX-like (Linux, macOS): `$ yarn --cwd=./ui install && yarn --cwd=./ui start`
+  1. UNIX-like (Linux, macOS): `yarn --cwd=./ui install && yarn --cwd=./ui start`
    2. Windows: `yarn --cwd .\ui install; yarn --cwd .\ui start`
    Tip: the simplest way to install yarn is `npm install --global yarn`
-6. Run API module: `$ ./gradlew :api:bootRun` (other modules like `task-scheduler` work in similar fashion)
+6. Run API module.
+The simplest way in IntelliJ is to use the `ApiRunner` run config under `.run`.
+However, you can also do it manually (other modules like `task-scheduler` work in similar fashion in terms of run configs and running manually):
+  1. UNIX-like (Linux, macOS): `./gradlew :api:bootRun`
+  2. Windows: `.\gradlew.bat :api:bootRun`

 ### Python debugging

-Only Stanza server currently has built-in support for local debugging, for which you must:
+Only Stanza server currently has built-in support for local debugging.
+The simplest way in IntelliJ is to use the `stanza DEBUG` run config by **running it before running the container**.
+However, you can also do it manually:

-1. Create a new Python Debug Server run configuration (or use the example found under `.run`)
+1. Create a new Python Debug Server run configuration
 2. Make sure it listens to localhost:5310 and that the paths are correctly mapped:
   1. Local path should point to the stanza-server project path, for example `/home/user/IdeaProjects/evkk/stanza-server`
   2. Remote path should be `/app`